← Back to 史記

 使

 Guan Fu was by nature forthright and unyielding, prone to drinking, and had no tolerance for sycophancy.
-Noble relatives various had power at self right, not wanted add etiquette, must bully them; The more humble and impoverished a scholar was compared to himself, the more respectfully Guan Fu treated him, as though they were equals.
+Toward noble kinsmen and all who held power above him, if he was unwilling to show them courtesy, he was sure to treat them with contempt; The more humble and impoverished a scholar was compared to himself, the more respectfully Guan Fu treated him, as though they were equals.
 In large gatherings, he would single out and commend those of lower standing.
 The scholars therefore held him in high regard.

 15